-- (A) For substances in soil at a release area, no request shall be approved unless it is demonstrated to the commissioner's satisfaction that: - (i) The application of such alternative direct exposure criteria or method of compliance will protect human health and the environment from the risks associated with direct exposure to polluted soil; - (ii) The concentration of each carcinogenic substance in such soil is equal to or less than a 1 X 10-6 excess lifetime cancer risk level and the concentration of each non-carcinogenic substance in such soil does not exceed a hazard index of 1; - (iii) For a release area polluted with 10 or more carcinogenic substances, the cumulative excess lifetime cancer risk for all carcinogenic substances in such soil with the same target organ is equal to or less than 1 X 10-5; and - (iv) For a release area polluted with 10 or more non-carcinogenic substances, the cumulative hazard index is equal to or less than 1 for non-carcinogenic substances in such soil with the same target organ. - (B) A request for approval of direct exposure criteria or method of compliance shall include a risk assessment prepared in accordance with the most recent EPA Risk Assessment Guidance for Superfund, or other risk assessment method approved by the commissioner. - (C) Any approval of the commissioner under this subdivision may require that an EUR is or will be in effect for the subject area, which restriction shall require compliance with any conditions specified by the commissioner when issuing such approval. - (3) Commissioner Approval of Alternative Release-Specific Pollutant Mobility Criteria

-(A) Alternative Release-Specific Pollutant Mobility Criteria

-With respect to substances for which pollutant mobility criteria are specified in section 22a-134tt-App3 of the RBCRs or approved by the commissioner pursuant to subsection (c)(6) of this section, the commissioner may approve or deny in writing a request for an alternative release-specific pollutant mobility criteria or an alternative method for determining compliance with such criteria.
+- (A) For substances in soil at a release area, no request shall be approved unless it is demonstrated to the commissioner's satisfaction that: - (i) The application of such alternative direct exposure criteria or method of compliance will protect human health and the environment from the risks associated with direct exposure to polluted soil; - (ii) The concentration of each carcinogenic substance in such soil is equal to or less than a 1 X 10-6 excess lifetime cancer risk level and the concentration of each non-carcinogenic substance in such soil does not exceed a hazard index of 1; - (iii) For a release area polluted with ten (10) or more carcinogenic substances, the cumulative excess lifetime cancer risk for all carcinogenic substances in such soil with the same target organ is equal to or less than 1 X 10-5; and - (iv) For a release area polluted with ten (10) or more non-carcinogenic substances, the cumulative hazard index is equal to or less than 1 for non-carcinogenic substances in such soil with the same target organ. - (B) A request for approval of direct exposure criteria or method of compliance shall include a risk assessment prepared in accordance with the most recent EPA Risk Assessment Guidance for Superfund, or other risk assessment method approved by the commissioner. - (C) Any approval of the commissioner under this subdivision may require that an EUR is or will be in effect for the subject area, which restriction shall require compliance with any conditions specified by the commissioner when issuing such approval. - (3) Commissioner Approval of Alternative Release-Specific Pollutant Mobility Criteria - (A) Alternative Release-Specific Pollutant Mobility Criteria to subsection (c)(6) of this section, the commissioner may approve or deny in writing a request for an alternative release-specific pollutant mobility criteria or an alternative method for determining compliance with such criteria.
 No request shall be approved unless it is demonstrated to the commissioner's satisfaction that application of such alternatives: